Are you wondering how to make money as a kid?

 Don’t get me wrong, I don’t want to sound like some guru, but it’s been scientifically proven that finding a creative outlet is incredibly important for a young person’s brain.

-Getting started: How to Start a Blog and Make Money
+Getting Started: How to Start a Blog and Make Money

 Become a dog walker

 Naturally, the only requirement is to feel comfortable around the dogs.
+Learn how to find dog walking jobs near you.

 Work in a library

 Either way, if literature is one of your passions, there is no greater way of earning some pocket money than by helping out in your local library.
+Many libraries specifically hire teens to help with their children’s programs and events.

 The work is not hard, and you will get access to all the books you want.
 Doesn’t that sound like a win-win situation?